DFKI-NLP/dfki-nlp.github.io/content/publication/Learning-Explanations-from-Language-Data/index.md

 publication: "Proceedings of the 2018 EMNLP Workshop BlackboxNLP: Analyzing and Interpreting Neural Networks for NLP"
 publication_short: "BlackBoxNLP@EMNLP 2018"

-abstract: ""
+abstract: "PatternAttribution is a recent method, introduced in the vision domain, that explains classifications of deep neural networks.
+We demonstrate that it also generates meaningful interpretations in the language domain."

 # Summary.
 An optional shortened abstract.
-summary: "PatternAttribution is a recent method, introduced in the vision domain, that explains classifications of deep neural networks.
-We demonstrate that it also generates meaningful interpretations in the language domain."
+summary:

 tags: []
 categories: []